DNRC/FCG-User-Documentation/docs/number-management.md

 The page is separated into tabs, with one tab for each of the possible configurable entities.
 When the page is first opened, it shows the current year's configuration if it has been approved, with the option to view previous years' configurations.
-To actually edit approve the next year's configuration, a link on the upper right corner of the page will lead you to the configuration page.
+To actually edit or approve the next year's configuration, a link on the upper right corner of the page will lead you to the configuration page.